-When creating a map for a timber sale using WisFIRS-GIS map template, ArcView or other mapping program (Department Lands-hand drawn maps are not approved), or for other natural resource management purposes, include the following statement: "This map is not a survey of the actual boundary of any property this map depicts."
+When creating a map for a timber sale, or for other natural resource management purposes, include the following statement: "This map is not a survey of the actual boundary of any property this map depicts."
 This inclusion is a requirement under s.
 443.14(16) Wis.
 Stats., which applies to people who performs services related to natural resources management, including creating any map prepared as a part of those services.